thedulguun/pgs_genesis/genesis-heavy-v1/CHAT_INIT.md

 When this happens, you must:

-1. Re‑read the OS files listed above from `/ai-os/`.
+1. Re-read the OS files listed above from `/ai-os/`.
 2. Re‑align your behavior with the current OS state.
 3. Respond with a **short message** that:
    - confirms you have re‑synced with the OS